Beautiful Misfits Become Functional Art

 I explored so many mediums while in various art schools and colleges.
 What ultimately sparked the idea to get back to accessories again was running across an accordion style business card holder a friend had given me.
 I was always enamored by how it was made, that it was flat and minimalistic.
 I began to see it with new eyes as a graphic designer about 10 years later.
 I really wanted to give my clients something unique to hold their business cards and this piece started the organic journey.
 Based on similar principles and materials as the accordion style holder, my business card book was born out of beautiful papers, colored embroidery threads and a newly found love and skill of Japanese 5 stitch binding.
 However, they were incredibly labor intensive and I wasn’t able to make much on each piece.
 So, as it is with most art, evolvement was inevitable.

 Each piece is unique and one-of-a-kind.
 No two pieces would ever look the same even if it was patterned after another, due to the marks in the leather or perhaps a different color of stitching.
 Embroidery thread is so fascinating to me.
 The range of colors is immense.
-I usually gravitate towards earthy colors like ochres, chartreuse, rust, dusty blues, minty greens and neutrals and then swathe them in beeswax before stitching.
-Occasionally I use what I call a florescent or a “hot” color like bright, orange red or flamingo pink.
+I usually gravitate towards earthy colors like ochres, chartreuse, rust, dusty blues, minty greens, and neutrals and then swathe them in beeswax before stitching.
+Occasionally I use what I call a fluorescent or a “hot” color like bright, orange-red or flamingo pink.
 Those colors pair so well with even the most classic, tan leather and give it an unexpected vibe.